 Educating for transformation

-The Calvin Prison Initiative is more than an educational program.
-Because of its religious values, CPI focuses on character development and moral rehabilitation.
-Rather than simply increasing intellectual knowledge, CPI desires to change the hearts of prisoners.
+The Calvin Prison Initiative (CPI) is more than an educational program.
+Compelled by our Christian values, CPI focuses on character and leadership development as well as moral rehabilitation.

-We believe each person is created in the image of God and all people, regardless of their worst crime, deserve dignity and respect.
+We believe each person is created in the image of God, and all people deserve dignity and respect, including incarcerated individuals.
 By providing our students with an excellent education and significant opportunities, we affirm their identity and value as human beings and fellow image bearers.

 All people are called to be agents of renewal in God’s world.
-For CPI, we are called to seek restorative justice and the rehabilitation of inmates within Michigan state prisons.
-Through our program, we hope to challenge and inspire graduated inmates to act as agents of renewal in their communities both inside and outside of the prison walls.
+For CPI, we are called to seek restorative justice and the rehabilitation of incarcerated individuals within Michigan state prisons.
+Through our program, we hope to challenge and inspire graduates to act as agents of renewal in their communities both inside and outside of the prison walls.

-In 2005, Calvin Theological Seminary (CTS) was given funds to take students on a visit to the Louisiana State Penitentiary (also known as Angola), the largest maximum security prison in the United States.
+In 2005, Calvin Theological Seminary (CTS) was given funds to have faculty and seminary students visit and tour the Louisiana State Penitentiary (also known as Angola), the largest maximum security prison in the United States.
 Twenty years ago, Angola was known as one of the bloodiest prisons in America.
 When Burl Cain became the prison’s warden, he knew something had to change.
 In an attempt to reduce violence in Angola, a local seminary was granted permission to teach classes within the prison walls.
 Since its installation, this educational program has reduced rates of violence by an astounding 80 percent.

 The impressive success of educational programs at Angola quickly inspired Calvin Theological Seminary to get involved within the Michigan prison system.
 Around the same time, the Michigan Department of Corrections (MDOC) had noticed the transformative work occurring in Angola and other places like it.
 During the early stages of interest, God provided a connection between the MDOC and CTS: Dan Heyns.